sagemath/trac_to_gh/Issue 139.md

 # Issue 139: automatic dependency checking for pyrex files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/139

 Original creator: was